By platform

 There are thousands of hundreds of teams in this world.
 Big and small, distributed and in-house, software, and non-software.
 Add to it the fact that no two teams are identical; you’ll realize that their workflows also come in all levels of complexity.
 With Jira’s workflows, putting together your custom process is simple, yet so powerful.

-In this article, you’ll learn the ins and outs of Jira workflows, why it’s essential to have a custom workflow in Jira, how to create one and fit it within some of the best practices in Jira, and make the best of Jira issues using checklists.
+In this article, you’ll learn the ins and outs of Jira workflows, why it’s essential to have a custom workflow in Jira, how to create one and fit it within some of the best practices in Jira, and make the best of Jira work items (issues) using checklists.

 What is a Jira workflow?

-As stated by Atlassian, “Workflows can be associated with particular projects and, optionally, specific issue types by using a workflow scheme.”
+As stated by Atlassian, “Workflows can be associated with particular projects and, optionally, specific work (issue) types by using a workflow scheme.”

 A Jira workflow defines your process and lists all the steps (statuses) that a task goes through – from start to finish.
 More about statuses later.

 Jira Workflows are the behind-the-scenes process of your tasks.
-From start to finish, they list all the steps that the issue walks through using statuses.
-So project workflows will allow your issues to move from the backlog to “to do” to “done” and everywhere in between depending on the process you’ve established for your team.
+From start to finish, they list all the steps that the work item walks through using statuses.
+So project workflows will allow your work items to move from the backlog to “to do” to “done” and everywhere in between depending on the process you’ve established for your team.

 The complexity of the workflow will vary based on your needs and you can use automation to either speed it up or set some ground rules in place (a certain task or subtask can’t be moved to a different columns in Jira unless certain, pre-defined criteria are met).